Step by step guide to applying to NCAT for the review of a state revenue decision.

-The Chief Commissioner of State Revenue (CCSR) will tell you if one of its decisions can be reviewed by NCAT.
+The Chief Commissioner of Revenue NSW will tell you if one of its decisions can be reviewed by NCAT.
 If you are unsure whether NCAT can review a decision, you may need to get legal help or check the list of relevant legislation to see whether NCAT has the power to review the decision.

 The Chief Commissioner will consider the objection and either: